-How do Google services collect and use information with G Suite for Education accounts?
+How do Google services collect and use information with Google Workspace for Education accounts?

-What kind of scanning or indexing of user data is done on G Suite for Education accounts?
+What kind of scanning or indexing of user data is done on Google Workspace for Education accounts?

-Gmail for consumers and G Suite users run on the same infrastructure, which helps us deliver high performance, reliability and security to all of our users.
-However, G Suite is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.
+Gmail for consumers and Google Workspace users run on the same infrastructure, which helps us deliver high performance, reliability and security to all of our users.
+However, Google Workspace is a separate offering that provides additional security, administrative and archiving controls for education, work and government customers.

-Can G Suite for Education be used in compliance with the US Family Educational Rights and Privacy Act (FERPA)?
+Can Google Workspace for Education be used in compliance with the US Family Educational Rights and Privacy Act (FERPA)?

-Schools can opt in to our data processing amendment and model contract clauses.
-These are an additional means of meeting the adequacy and security requirements of the EU Data Protection Directive.
+Schools can opt into our data processing amendment and model contract clauses.
 Model contract clauses were created specifically by the European Commission to permit the transfer of personal data from Europe.

-Can G Suite for Education be used in compliance with the US Children’s Online Privacy Protection Act of 1998 (COPPA)?
+Can Google Workspace for Education be used in compliance with the US Children’s Online Privacy Protection Act of 1998 (COPPA)?

 Who uses Chromebooks for Education?

-Although Chromebooks are not a core service, we ensure that they comply with the US Student Privacy Pledge so that schools can use these in compliance with the US COPPA and FERPA.
-Specifically, we ensure that no data entered into a Chromebook is used to target advertisements to students.
+Although Chromebooks are not a core service, we ensure they comply with the Student Privacy Pledge so that schools can use these in compliance with COPPA and FERPA.
 Learn more below.